 I love to buy sweet corn in bulk during the summer when it's both delicious and on sale.
 It freezes really well, so I just shuck it and pop it in a freezer bag still on the cob so that it's ready when I have a corn craving.

 These fried corn cakes are pretty salty, as I believe corn needs lots of salt.
 It's one of the few things that I actually salt heavily.
 If you don't hold my corn saltiness beliefs, you should probably half the amount of salt to ½ of a teaspoon.
 Fried Corn Cakes are also delicious by themselves, but if you're looking to spice it up even more, I recommend serving them topped with crisp, fresh pico de gallo to round out the flavor.

 Fried Corn Cakes Recipe

 - 2 cups corn (about 4 ears with the kernels removed)

 - 1 jalapeno seeded and chopped

 - 2 large eggs

 - 1 teaspoon salt

-- Heat a large skillet over medium-high heat with the butter.
+- In a large skillet over medium heat, heat oil.